jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes For simplicity, Rodauth allows you to use arguments for many simple configuration settings.
-The accounts_table method sets the database table used to store account.
+The accounts_table method sets the database table used to store accounts.
 You can specify this by just passing a symbol to the method.
 This is a useful shortcut.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout